Adelaide: Water

 The provision of water services is by the government-owned SA Water.
 Adelaide's water is supplied from its seven reservoirs: Mount Bold, Happy Valley, Myponga, Millbrook, Hope Valley, Little Para and South Para.
 The yield from these reservoir catchments can be as little as 10% of the city's requirements (90GL per annum) in drought years and about 60% in average years.
 The remaining demand is met by the pumping of water from the River Murray.

 A sea-water desalination plant capable of supplying 100GL per annum was built during the 2001–2009 drought; however, it operated at about 8% of its capacity until 2019.
 In December 2018, the State and Federal Governments agreed to fund a $2m study to determine how the plant could be used to reduce reliance on river water, in an effort to help save the Murray River basin and mouth (including the Coorong) from further ecological damage.

 Communications

 AdelaideFree WiFi is a citywide free Wi-Fi network covering most of the inner city areas of Adelaide, primarily the Adelaide CBD and Northern Adelaide precincts.
 It was officially launched at the Adelaide Central Markets on Tuesday 25 June 2014.
 It was originally provided by Internode with infrastructure provided by outdoor Cisco WiFi N access points attached to the top of lighting poles, as well as inside cafes and businesses across the city.
 In 2023, a new agreement was reached between the City of Adelaide and TPG Telecom to replace the network infrastructure, improving network speed and coverage.

+City of Adelaide

+The City of Adelaide, was a 10 sail composite (timber planking on a wrought-iron frame) clipper.
+It was rescued from the mooring where it sank, as HMS Carrick, in Glasgow in 1991.
+In 2001 it was decided that the ship's name would be reverted to the City of Adelaide, formally renamed in 2013, and arrived in Port Adelaide on 3 February 2014.
+It was not until June 2024 that the ship was moved from the barge Bradley by Wallbridge Gilbert Aztec (WGA) to the current home on Dock 2, as the centerpiece of a planned village in Port Adelaide's inner harbour.
+The ship is owned by the Clipper Ship City of Adelaide Ltd (CSCOAL).
+The STV One and All, a 42-metre two-masted square-rigged brigantine and the ketch The Failie are moored at McLaren Wharf.